and0125/and0125/README.md

 I’m interested in exploring the uses of python in web development and as a part of a larger, enterprise tech stack.
 Specifically, in building web applications and APIs with `django` and `django-rest-framework`.

 I’m currently learning how to utilize `django` with different databases, in order to understand the use-cases for different database options.
+The bulk of my work in `django` has been in my current position as the API development lead for an internal project at Deloitte.
+The projects here are projects to encapsulate some of what I've learned, and also will include projects that I want to eventually launch.

 Also, I am planning my career to learn more about data engineering, infrastructure as code, and AWS services, which will appear in later projects.